palisadoes/pattoo-agents/docs/CONFIGURATION.rst

    * -
      - ``cache_directory``
      - Directory of unsuccessful data posts to ``pattoodb``
    * -
+     - ``daemon_directory``
+     - Directory used to store daemon related data that needs to be maintained between reboots
+   * -
      - ``language``
      - Language  to be used in reporting statistics in JSON output.
 Language files can be found in the ``metadata/language/agents/`` directory.